pip-services/pip-services-docs/content/en/node/tutorials/microservice_dockerization/step1.md

 If the build was successful, the project will have an /obj directory added, containing the newly compiled files.

 This finishes up the build process.
-Continue on to [Step 2.
-Running automated tests.](../step2)
+Continue on to [Step 2](../step2)  to dockerize the testing process.

 <span class="hide-title-link">